CAFECA-IO/KnowledgeManagement/TideBit-DeFi/creating_cash_flow_statement_for_cryptocurrency.md

 Cash flows from operating activities:

-Cash received from customers: $626
+Cash received from customers for liquidation in CFD trading: $1010

+Cash paid to customers for CFD trading profits: ($384)

 Cryptocurrencies: $900